sachchi99/Netflix-Home-Page/README.md

 Title: Unveiling the HTML & CSS Marvel: Netflix Home Page Recreation! 🍿🎉

 Description:
 Exciting news!
 I'm thrilled to present a screen recording of my Netflix home page recreation, now hosted on GitHub.
-Dive into the coding magic by visiting this link: [Netflix HTML & CSS](YourGitHubLink).
+Dive into the coding magic by visiting this link:

 Features: